 Relationship website YourTango agrees.
 You already know and respect each other; as long as there is an attraction present, there is no reason why your guy or female friend may not someday be your love interest.

 "Women with kids feel they shouldn't date because their kids are young," says Schneider.
 "You should date.
 The best thing you can do for your child is to have a life.
 Don't use having kids as an excuse to not date."
 Dads should also avoid using their kids as an excuse for not dating.

 The key to dating while also being a parent is to not expose your kids to an entourage of suitors.
 "In terms of protecting the children, your child should not meet every guy you're dating," says Schneider.
 "You should be very protective.
 You should only introduce them to guys with whom you are serious."
 She also cautions against posting photos of your children online if you use dating websites or social media to meet men.

-Life Coach Demetria Lucas adds that if men seem uncommunicative, particularly when a woman has been extra-communicative, this may be a good indicator that he's been scared off.
+Life Coach Demetria Lucas adds that if a person seem uncommunicative, particularly when the other person has been extra-communicative, this may be a good indicator that they're been scared off.

 10. Listen to Your Gut

 Sometimes a date might just feel "off" despite everything appearing to be perfect or a person may simply give you a strange vibe even though they seem outwardly "perfect."
 Listen to your intuition, says eHarmony.
 Trust your instincts in both face-to-face dating and online dating.